 #4 What’s the Difference Between a Turbocharger and a Supercharger

 Both the Turbocharger and Supercharger, two different styles of engines, operate by making it so that your vehicle burns fuel faster, thus producing more power.
-Both use a system that powesr up, or “charges” air by compressing it.
+Both use a system that powesr up, or “charge” air by compressing it.
 The Supercharger uses a compression pump that connects right to the engine.
-By connecting directly, you get a more thorough connection with no wind-up time, although you get less power and compression when your engine is at a lower RPM.
+By connecting directly, you get a more thorough connection with no wind-up time, although you get less power and compression when your engine is at a low RPM.
 With the Turbocharged engine, your power comes from the exhaust gasses.
 This works almost opposite to the supercharger in the sense that it doesn’t take its power directly from the engine, which means it can reach the high level of compression without having your RPMs redlined.

 #3 How Often Should I Check My Tire pressure?